-Chesterfield, the club Evans joined in pre-season, issued a separate statement of their own saying they welcomed the verdict, with chief executive Chris Turner adding: “We are naturally delighted with the outcome, especially for Ched, his family and friends.
+Chesterfield, the club Evans joined in pre-season, welcomed the verdict, with chief executive Chris Turner saying: “We are naturally delighted with the outcome, especially for Ched, his family and friends.
 We can now all move forward and focus on football.”

 From the start, Evans insisted he was innocent of rape.

 Evans said he walked into a hotel room where fellow footballer Clayton McDonald was having sex with the woman, adding McDonald then asked her if he could join in, to which she replied: “Yes.”